adela914/mogo/README.md

-# Personal project for JS crash course from WTM

-This is a personal project for Women Techmakers Berlin's JavaScript Crash Course 2019 at Wayfair.
-First of all, I would like to thank to all the support from organizers, tutors and students.
-Without their support and helps I couldn't learn and grow this much.
-Thank you.

 # MOGO🍱

 Mogo means "Eat!" in Korean.
 This application is for people who have a craving for good authentic Korean Restaurants in Berlin.
 In this application people can share their favorite restaurants and their opinions about the restaurants.